 LANDIKOTAL(Torkham border): Prime Minister of Pakistan Imran Khan on his twice-postponed visit to the Afghan border said on Wednesday that opening the vital Pak-Afghan Torkham border round-the-clock will not only considerably bolster trade between Kabul and Islamabad but it will also boost regional commerce activities between Pakistan and central Asian countries.

 PM Khan arrived at Torkham this morning flanked by foreign minister Shah Mehmood Qureshi, PM special advisor Arbab Shehzad Khan, governor and chief minister of Khyber Pakhtunkhwa Shah Farman and Mehmood Khan respectively, and other members of the parliament.

 Torkham border is one of the entry points situated along the 2,500-kilometre international Durand line border that separates Pakistan and Afghanistan and serves as a major transportation and shipping site, through which about 10,000 people cross it every day.

 Imran Khan, along with senior Afghan officials formally inaugurated the border post, though the expanded hours took effect earlier this month on a trial basis.

-Speaking on the occasion Imran Khan said that it was a great day for him being here at the Pak-Afghan border to open the border for Afghan citizens round the clock.
+Speaking on the occasion Imran Khan said that it was a great day for him to be here at the Pak-Afghan border to open the border for Afghan citizens around the clock.

 He said this was a historic day that will bring the citizens of both the brother countries closer.
 He said trade with Afghanistan jumped by 50 percent during the trial period of the 24/7 border opening,” Khan told a press conference after inaugurating the Integrated Transit Trade Management System at the border.

 The move comes just days after Pakistan summoned an Afghan diplomat to account for militants from Afghanistan firing on Pakistani troops at the border, resulting in four deaths.